onnx/onnx/docs/Operators.md

 ### <a name="DequantizeLinear"></a><a name="dequantizelinear">**DequantizeLinear**</a>

   The linear dequantization operator.
 It consumes a quantized tensor, a scale, and a zero point to compute the full-precision tensor.
-  The dequantization formula is `y = (x - x_zero_point) * x_scale`. `x_scale` and `x_zero_point` must have the same shape, determining the quantization's granularity:
-  a scalar for per-tensor/per-layer quantization, a 1-D tensor for per-axis quantization, or have a rank identical to the input for blocked quantization.
+The dequantization formula is `y = (x - x_zero_point) * x_scale`. `x_scale` and `x_zero_point` must have the same shape, determining the quantization's granularity: a scalar for per-tensor/per-layer quantization, a 1-D tensor for per-axis quantization, or have a rank identical to the input for blocked quantization.
-  Blocked quantization is not supported for 1-D input tensors.
-See QuantizeLinear for details on quantization granularity.
+  See QuantizeLinear for details on quantization granularity."
   `x_zero_point` and `x` must have the same type. `x` and `y` must have the same shape.
 In the case of dequantizing `int32`, there's no zero point (zero point is supposed to be 0).
   `zero-point` is usually not used in the case of float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz quantization, but the dequantization formula remains the same for consistency, and `x_scale` still determines the output type.